 While the 1970’s began our long term partnership with Reading is FUNdamental (RIF), a national reading program with a goal of increasing literacy through placing books in the hands of elementary school children at qualifying schools, the 1995-96 year saw two new projects adopted by the League: Ready, Set, Go! and Read To Succeed.
 The latter was initiated to enrich the lives of preschool children and their parents by providing a foundation of literacy.
 Ready, Set, Go! was aimed at supplying underprivileged kindergartners with the basics they needed to begin school.
 In an effort to better serve young children, the League evolved its literacy projects into Ready to Read and created another project called Community of Readers through which members read to and distributed books to children throughout the community.

 In 2005, the Community of Readers initially hosted a pilot reading festival in Barnett Family Park.
 As our League’s signature reading event, World of Reading continues to provide Polk County families with a free community reading activity.
 Children discover the joy of reading through song, puppetry, interaction with children’s book authors, and other activities.
-Through the Ready to Read project, the League is able to partner with one of our RIF schools and provide much needed support through two League sponsored parent nights, gift cards for teachers and parents, and in other ways that meet the needs of that school.
+Through the Ready to Read project, the League is able to partner with one of our RIF schools and provide much-needed support through two League sponsored parent nights, gift cards for teachers and parents, and in other ways that meet the needs of that school.
 World of Reading, Ready to Read, and RIF are the flagships of our organization and signify the League’s ongoing commitment to area children and their families, particularly those in need.
+The League also sponsors a book club which is open to League members and community members alike.

 Along with the change of a new century, the need for changes in our longstanding fundraisers as well as the need for a new headquarters building became evident.
 Though Charity Ball and Thrift Sale, supplemented by a periodic Follies, had served the League’s financial needs for 32 and 36 years respectively, our fundraisers shifted with the times and the organization’s needs.
 For several years, the League hosted Holiday Market and Book Ball.
 Until 2015, the League sponsored PigFest, a nationally ranked barbecue contest, and in 2011, the League took charge of the Pro-Am Tennis Tournament.
+In 2016, the League began sponsoring a fashion show entitled Spotlight on Style.
 Furthermore, an endowment fund was established and is funded by donations from members and friends alike.
-In all, we have invested well over a million dollars and untold volunteer hours in our community.

-We also came together to purchase and restore the historic Junior League Sorosis Building on Lake Morton.
-The building houses our organization and its projects, while serving as a popular event venue for the community at large.
-The Celebration Garden was planned to enhance the grounds of the building and to provide an outdoor venue to better serve those who have weddings and other events at our headquarters.
-Along this same line, the League sponsors a garden club devoted to learning more about gardening and beautification projects.
+In addition to new fundraisers and projects, the new century saw us come together to purchase and restore the historic Junior League Sorosis Building on Lake Morton.
+The building houses our organization and its projects while serving as a popular event venue for the community at large.
+The Celebration Garden was planned to enhance the grounds of the building and to provide an outdoor venue to better serve those who have weddings and a myriad of other events at our headquarters.